telecoda/stay-home/README.md

 Coded using [pico8](https://www.lexaloffle.com/pico-8.php)

-This is a game about keeping a little gopher alive during the Cornavirus pandemic.
+This is a game about social distancing during the Cornavirus pandemic.

 ## Screenshot

-This is a WIP screenshot

 ![image](./screenshot.png)

+## Play it

+You can [play the game](https://www.lexaloffle.com/bbs/?tid=37545) in your browser.
+Here https://www.lexaloffle.com/bbs/?tid=37545